Eventtia/eventtia-core-docs/source/includes/_events.md

         small: "url_image",
         medium: "url_image",
         large: "url_image",
       }
     }
   }
   }
 })
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

 > Example of a successful (200) response: